-The living room which is today considered as a family room no longer holds the formal touch it used to in the earlier days, and thus is more relaxed now.
+The living room which is today considered as a no longer holds the formal touch it used to in the earlier days, and thus is more relaxed now.
 Unlike the yesteryears when the living room was the formal extension of its counterpart – the dining room.
 As the name shifts from ‘drawing room’ to ‘living room’ this space which opens up to our guests has seen a gradual shift from a formal room to a casual one, making it equally challenging and flexible for homeowners to buy furniture and decorate this room.

 Drawing Room shape: